dotnet/designs/accepted/2023/wasm-browser-threads.md

      - in single-threaded build of the runtime, all of this is NOOP.
 That's why it works on UI thread.

 **2)** UI thread in the browser can't synchronously block
+    - that means, "you can't not block" UI thread, not just usual "you should not block" UI
+        - `Atomics.wait()` throws `TypeError` on UI thread
     - you can spin-lock but it's bad idea.
         - Deadlock: when you spin-block, the JS timer loop and any messages are not pumping.
-But code in other threads may be waiting for some such event to resolve.
+            - But code in other threads may be waiting for some such event to resolve.
+            - all async/await don't work during spin-wait
+            - all networking doesn't work
+            - you can't create or join another web worker
         - It eats your battery
         - Browser will kill your tab at random point (Aw, snap).
         - It's not deterministic and you can't really test your app to prove it harmless.